CNBC Pro Review

 Pro Stories And Videos

 Another major selling point of CNBC Pro is that it comes with access to premium news stories and videos.
 Many of the videos are exclusive interviews with fund managers and analysts, and they range from around 5 to 10 minutes in length.
-There are several different verticals for stories, including news, “Follow the Pros” (which discusses news around well-known investors and fund managers) and investing trends.
+The videos aren’t explicitly designed to offer a deep dive into particular stocks, but many cover stocks that analysts like.
+So, they can be really useful for generating investment ideas.

 Daily Newsletter

-Customization And Layout
+Customization and Layout

 CNBC Pro Platform Differentiators